sdsc-hpc-students/sdsc-hpc-students.github.io/supercomputing_club.md

 We'd love your help getting this club the platform and reach it - and you as students - deserve.
 It won't be the same without you.

-### How do I get involved?

-Starting July 2nd, our Summer Session meetings will be on Tuesdays at 9am in SDSC Conference Room 567.
-Contact us if you need directions or if you are interested in attending remotely!

 ### Contact Information